By Michael Molinaro, USAMU PAOJanuary 23, 2012

 During his time at the USAMU, Olson has become a pioneer and advocate for Wounded Warriors.
 He has led the effort to establish a Paralympic team at the unit, enabling wounded warriors deemed able to continue to serve on active duty to showcase the Army in support of recruiting and accessions while enhancing its overall combat readiness through the unit's robust marksmanship training program.

-"Sgt.
-1st Class Olson is a trailblazer for our Army," says Lt.
+"Sergeant First Class Olson is a trailblazer for our Army," said Lt.
 Col. Dan Hodne, commander, USAMU.
 "His unique Army story speaks volumes of the notion of 'ability' rather than 'disability,' and exemplifies professional Soldiers who all must be 'Army Strong.'"

 Olson is also heavily involved with "Operation Proper Exit," where he aids other veterans recovering from injuries sustained during combat by visiting their place of injury in Iraq.
 In honor of his service and dedication to the country, Olson was awarded the Purple Heart from former President George W. Bush.